pbasov/kof/README.md

 - cert-manager
 - ingress-nginx

-To deploy storage `managedcluster` configure desired ingress names for vmauth and regional Grafana in it's values for the `motel-storage` template.
+To deploy storage `clusterdeployment` configure desired ingress names for vmauth and regional Grafana in it's values for the `kof-storage` template.
 `demo/cluster/aws-storage.yaml` contains example definitions

 ```bash